-We have several options depending on which community you live in.
-Families arrange carpools from each community.
+We have transportation options depending on which community you live in.
+Families arrange carpools from various communities.
 The Aplington-Parkersburg area has a parent-owned bus.
-Parents are also reimbursed towards the cost of transportation by their local school district; only a simple form needs to be filled out twice a year and delivered to the local public school.
+Parents can also be reimbursed towards the cost of transportation from the state by their local school district.

-Yes!
-We have two volunteer librarians who organize our amazing library!
+We have volunteer librarians who organize our amazing library!
 Children have weekly library time and are able to check out age and content appropriate books and DVDs.

 Our family loves sports and I don't want my child to miss out on athletic opportunities.
 Can you provide them?

-Children are taught from an early age how to play MANY games in P.E. class, as well as the importance of good sportsmanship.
-In 7th and 8th grades, the students are expected to play four sports – basketball, soccer, softball, and volleyball – in tournament play with other Christian schools in the area.
+Children are taught from an early age how to play many games in P.E. class.
+In 7th and 8th grades, the students are expected to play in four sports tournaments – basketball, soccer, softball, and volleyball – with other Christian schools.
 All students are given playing time.
-Students are also encouraged to participate in additional sports through their local school district and may leave school early if needed.
-This is a great way for Timothy students to meet and create friendships with future high school classmates.
+Students have the opportunity to participate in additional sports through their local school district and may leave school early if needed.

 We are committed to providing your child with opportunities to help them grow and learn!
 Whether it’s going on a field trip to Living History Farms, or competing in Battle of the Books or MathBee, students will be given plenty of educational experiences.
 Middle Schoolers get to do dissections in Science class.
 We offer unique experiences to our students such as participating in our Fine Arts Fair Competition which is run like a high school contest!
 We really don’t think you will feel like they are missing anything!

 Timothy Christian students have many opportunities to perform and share their talents.
-Every year the students perform a musical right before the Thanksgiving holiday, which is a wonderful way to begin the season.
-Students have the opportunity to perform solos and in groups at the Fine Arts Festival held in April.
+Every year the students perform a musical before the Thanksgiving break.
+Students have the opportunity to perform solo and in groups at the Fine Arts Festival held in April.
 During the fair, students sing and share their instrumental talents.
 Service is a priority at TC.
 The students travel to area nursing homes and local senior programs to perform as well.